Rethinking Theoretical Illumination for Efficient Low-Light Image Enhancement: Methodology

 where \(\Psi\) represents the feature extractor of VGG16.

+SSIM loss is a function that measures the similarity between two images based on structural information via the SSIM index (structural similarity index).
+It compares luminance, contrast, and structure, reflecting perceptual quality better than traditional pixel-wise losses.
+It can be written as:

-HDR L1 loss, as introduced in \cite{liu2022ghost}, is computed in the tone-mapped domain since HDR (High Dynamic Range) images are typically viewed after tone-mapping.
+To better handle HDR image content, we further adopt the HDR L1 loss.
+As introduced in \cite{liu2022ghost}, it is computed in the tone-mapped domain since HDR (High Dynamic Range) images are typically viewed after tone-mapping.
 To achieve this, they apply the widely used µ-law function to calculate the loss:

 where \(\mu\) is set to 5000, \(T\) is the tone-mapped HDR image, and \(x\) is the input image.
-Then, the \(\mu\)-law function is applied to the L1 loss as follows:
+Then, \(\mu\)-law function, we utilized the L1 loss as follows:

 It represents the image in the tone-mapped domain, ensuring the loss is calculated in a perceptually relevant space that aligns with how normal light images are typically viewed.